 - In a Dutch oven or large pot, bring 4 quarts water to boil.
 Add ziti and cook according to package directions until almost al dente, about 9 to 11 minutes.
 Drain and set aside.

-- In the same pot pasta was cooked in, add bacon and sauté until crisp, about 5 minutes.
-Remove bacon pieces and place in medium bowl.
+- In the same pot the pasta was cooked in, add bacon and sauté until crisp, about 5 minutes.
+Remove bacon pieces and place in a medium bowl.
 Reserve 1 tablespoon bacon grease in the pot.

 - Add Brussels sprouts and shallots to reserved bacon fat.
 Season with 1/4 teaspoon salt and 1/8 teaspoon pepper.
 Cook until vegetables soften, 3 to 4 minutes.
 Add to bowl with bacon pieces.